Peru-lab-coder/hello-worl/master/README.md

 # IO.Swagger - ASP.NET Core 2.0 Server

 This is a sample Petstore server.
-You can find out more about Swagger at Texas and KAnsas and new mexico and toronto Arkansas and dallas  or ooo0 asjk kdsjksdc [http://swagger.io](http://swagger.io)  [irc.freenode.net, #swagger](http://swagger.io/irc/).
+You can find out more about Swagger at Texas and KAnsas and new mexico and d Arkansas and dallas  or ooo0 asjk kdsjksdc [http://swagger.io](http://swagger.io)  [irc.freenode.net, #swagger](http://swagger.io/irc/).

 ## Run